- Course Type: Undergraduate

 For details of modules in the Junior and Senior Sophister (third and fourth) years, see Geography (TR071).
 Students may also opt to take a number of modules outside Geography in their Sophister years.

 A combination of continuous assessment and end-of-year examination is used.

 There are opportunities for students to spend all or part of the third year studying abroad at Exeter, Bordeaux, Paris, Utrecht or Stockholm universities.

 A wide range of career options is potentially available to Geography graduates.
-The combination of a broad-based discipline and training in highly relevant transferable skills is valued in today's job market, where adaptability and flexibility are widely regarded as assets.
-Careers taken up by graduating Geography students in recent years include urban and regional planning, environmental consultancy and research and teaching as well as positions in such areas as financial services (including insurance), foreign affairs, leisure and tourism and overseas development.
+The combination of a broad-based discipline and training in highly relevant transferable skills is valued in today’s job market, where adaptability and flexibility are widely regarded as assets.
+Careers taken up by graduating Geography students in recent years include urban and regional planning, environmental consultancy and research, teaching and overseas development as well as positions in such areas as financial services (including insurance), foreign affairs, leisure and tourism.

 Did you know?

 - In recent years, Sophister year Geography students have been involved in fieldwork in Iceland, Mallorca and Zambia, and in making digital video documentaries as part of their assessed work.